 - Pre heat waffle iron.

-- Add all dry ingredients (flour, sugar, baking powder and baking soda) into a large bowl and whisk to combine.
+- Add all purpose flour, sugar, baking powder and baking soda into a large bowl and whisk to combine.

-- Serve waffles hot with a dab of softened salted butter, maple syrup and fresh berries.
+- Serve hot with maple syrup and berries.

 Did you make this recipe?
 I’d love your feedback!
 Please let me know by leaving a comment or review below or snap a photo and share on Instagram.